kkevin821/hongxiong.github.io/_pages/interactionRCS_Package.md

 ## Package Development

 ### Complex Mathematical Modeling

+* Addressed the complexities of mathematical expressions with more than three knots.
-To overcome the intricacies involved with complex mathematical expressions when the knot count exceeded three, I engineered a way to translate intricate expressions into executable R code by harnessing nested loops and iterative computations.
-More details could be referred from [InteractionRCS GitHub Repository](https://github.com/gmelloni/interactionRCS).
+* Developed a technique to convert complex expressions into executable R code using nested loops and iterative computations.
+* Further information is available at the [InteractionRCS GitHub Repository](https://github.com/gmelloni/interactionRCS).

 ### User-defined Knot Positions

-The rcs() function in R only requires the number of knots to be specificied, and sets knots location automatically.
-However, we understand users might hope to define their own knots locations in order to be more aligned with their research context.
-I continued to add support to this customization when number of knots exceeded three.
-To parse user-input equations, I applied regular expression through previous self-learning in Python and translate the logic into R. Based on whether the equation for knot locations was customized or not, corresponding analyses were performed.
+* Enhanced the rcs() function in R to support user-specified knot positions, catering to specific research needs.
+* Implemented custom knot location functionality for when the number of knots exceeds three.
+* Utilized regular expressions, leveraging Python skills, to interpret user-input equations and implemented the logic in R.
+* Conducted analyses based on whether knot locations were user-defined or automatically set.

 ### Confidence Interval Calculation under Delta and Bootstrapping Method

-The confidence interval calculation under delta and bootstrapping method becomes more complicate as number of knots exceeded three, as we can see from the mathematical derivation above.
-I followed the logic from original package and extended the function to extract corresponding terms given an arbitrary number of knots, with global variable setting and iterative computation.
+* Tackled the complexity of confidence interval calculations when the knot count surpasses three.
+* Extended the existing package's logic to accommodate an arbitrary number of knots.
+* Employed global variable settings and iterative computations to facilitate the extended functionality.

 ### Performance Testing

-After finalizing the package, I compiled a comprehensive report to test package performance under various regression model types (linear, logistic, Cox), number of knots (from three to six), type of knot configuration (hard-coded or not), different datasets (umaru,etc), under both delta and bootstrapping methods.
-The validity of our package was confirmed.
+* Compiled a detailed report evaluating the package’s performance across:
+  * Different regression model types: linear, logistic, Cox.
+  * A range of knot numbers: from three to six.
+  * Various knot configurations: both preset and user-defined.
+  * Multiple datasets, such as umaru.
+* Conducted tests using both delta and bootstrapping methods to verify the package's accuracy and reliability.

 # Research Presentation